Sherlock Holmes (play): Revivals

 Gillette revived Sherlock Holmes in 1905, 1906, 1910, and 1915.
 Gillette returned for a 45-performance run in 1929.

 In 1928 there was another brief Broadway revival with Robert Warwick as Holmes, Stanley Logan as Watson and Frank Keenan as Moriarty.
 The production opened February 20, 1928, at the Cosmopolitan Theatre in New York City, and ran for 16 performances.

 The Royal Shakespeare Company revived the play in 1973.
 Directed by Frank Dunlop and starring John Wood as Holmes, the play was a huge success, which led to a move to Broadway in November 1974 and a subsequent tour.
 By the end of its Broadway run, the play had been performed 471 times.
 Wood was succeeded as Holmes by John Neville, Robert Stephens, and Leonard Nimoy; the first two had both played the detective before (Neville in A Study in Terror and Stephens in The Private Life of Sherlock Holmes.)
 Dunlop was nominated for a Drama Desk Award for Outstanding Director of a Play.

+In 1976, the play was performed at the Birmingham Repertory Theatre, the cast included Alan Rickman as Sherlock Holmes and David Suchet as Professor Moriarty.

 Frank Langella first performed the part in 1977 at the Williamstown Theatre Festival in Massachusetts.
 He took on the role once more for a production taped for HBO's Standing Room Only program in 1981.
 This would be only the second theater production to be undertaken by HBO.